 The goal of rezoning to this new zoning district is to foster higher density, mixed-use development that is economically viable, pedestrian oriented, visually attractive and contributing to the place making character of the city.
 Acknowledging that these sites are located in areas that are currently primarily auto oriented, in the long-term likely changes along the streets will support land use changes by providing more sidewalks, pedestrian refuge islands, bicycle facilities, street trees, improved transit facilities, and so forth.

-For an interactive review of the phase I rezoned parcels as well as phase II project sites, click here.
+For an interactive review of the phase I and phase II properties that were rezoned to the Urban Place Form district parcels, click here.

 Select a thumbnail to view a project poster

 (The online survey closed on May 21, 2019)